Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data reveals several important trends in the company's leverage and equity positions over the analyzed periods.
+The financial data reveals notable trends in the company’s debt levels, equity position, and leverage ratios over the observed periods.

 Total Debt (including operating lease liability)